zoxzzzzzzzzzzzz/OSINT-HTML-SOURCE-VIEWER/README.md

 Maybe you want someones css or js and they wont give it to you so you use my open source tool and fetch it anyways!

 # Thats it for now bye!

+# also i left visual notes for you to understand how some of it works!